2019 Dutch provincial elections

 Provincial elections were held in the Netherlands on 20 March 2019.
 Eligible voters elected the members of the Provincial States in the twelve provinces of the Netherlands.
 The elections were held on the same day as the 2019 Dutch water boards elections and, in the Caribbean Netherlands, island council elections.

 These elections also indirectly determine the composition of the Senate, since the members of the twelve provincial states, alongside electoral colleges elected in the Caribbean Netherlands on the same day, will elect the Senate's 75 members in the Senate election on 27 May, two months after the provincial elections.
 Because of this, the provincial elections were a test for the third Rutte cabinet, which previously had a majority of one seat in the Senate, but has since lost that majority.

+The outcome of the election is considered a historical upset, with the right-wing populist Forum for Democracy securing more than 15% of the national vote.
+Some analysts have described the election as a prelude to the 2023 provincial elections, which were won by an ever larger landslide of 19% by the right-wing populist BBB.